 BRIDGET de VERE (April 6, 1584-c.1630)

 Bridget de Vere was the daughter of Edward de Vere, 17th earl of Oxford (April 12,1550-June 24,1604) and Ann Cecil (December 5,1556-June 5,1588).
 She was brought up by her grandfather, Lord Burghley.
 In 1597, when she was thirteen, he intended that she marry William Herbert, heir to the earl of Pembroke.
-Pembroke refused the match when Burghley refused immediate payment of an annuity.
+Pembroke refused the match when Burghley balked at immediate payment of an annuity.
 Bridget and her younger sister Susan lived at Theobalds until Burghley’s death in August 1598 and remained there afterward until October.
-In April 1599 she was at Chenies with Bridget Hussey, dowager countess of Rutland and Bedford, awaiting her marriage to the countess’s grandson, Francis Norris of Rycote, Oxfordshire (July 6,1579-January 29,1622).
-There was discord between Bridget and her husband as early as November 1599, but in March 1603 they went north together to greet the new queen, Anne of Denmark.
-They had one child, Elizabeth (c.1603-November 1645) and had separated by May 1606, when Bridget was living with Sir William Cope and his family in Kensington.
+In April 1599, she was at Chenies with Bridget Hussey, dowager countess of Rutland and Bedford, awaiting her marriage to the countess’s grandson, Francis Norris of Rycote, Oxfordshire (July 6,1579-January 29,1622).
+There was discord between Bridget and her husband as early as November 1599.
+In March 1603, they went north together to greet the new queen, Anne of Denmark.
+They had one child, Elizabeth (c.1603-November 1645) but had separated by May 1606, when Bridget was living with Sir Walter Cope and his family in Kensington.
 She miscarried in June.
 Bridget afterward went to Lancashire to live with her sister Elizabeth, countess of Derby.
 In 1608, Norris tried to disinherit his daughter but Bridget’s uncle, Robert Cecil, convinced him to abandon the plan.
 In 1621, Norris was created earl of Berkshire.
 He was contemplating divorce when he committed the crime of elbowing Lord Scrope in the presence of royalty and was sent to the Fleet.
 Upon his release, he went home to Rycote and killed himself using a crossbow.
 Or, he shot himself in the Fleet and went home to die.
 Sources do not agree.
 His estate was then forfeit to the Crown.
+There was a rumor of a marriage between the widowed countess of Berkshire and Sir Philip Mainwaring, but it apparently never materialized.
+The Oxford DNB says she married Sir Hugh Pollard of Eggesford and King’s Nympton, Devon (November 1603-1666) and says they had a daughter.
 Bridget died between December 1630 and March 1631.
 Portraits: effigy on the tomb of her mother and grandmother in Westminster Abbey.

 DIANA de VERE